 If you have concerns about your order

-An RTDRS staff member or government official cannot change or cancel the decision of a Tenancy Dispute Officer.
-This makes sure that Tenancy Dispute Officers are unbiased and independent decision-makers.
+An RTDRS staff member or other government official cannot change or cancel the decision of a Tenancy Dispute Officer.
+This protects the independent decision-making of Tenancy Dispute Officers.
 However, there are a few actions you can take:

 If your order contains a clerical error or you need clarification, provide the RTDRS with a completed RTDRS Request Form (PDF, 151 KB) for either an amendment or a clarification.
 The Tenancy Dispute Officer will review your request.
 This should be done before filing the order at the Court of Queen’s Bench, if possible.

 A clarification from the Tenancy Dispute Officer may be requested when a party is not sure how to interpret an order.

-You can make an application to set-aside, vary and/or stay the order granted.
+Under limited circumstances, you can make an application to set-aside or vary the order granted.